emrahu/WeatherApp/README.md

 # Weather App

+This is a single view weather app project using Open Weather Map API to display weather forecasts for the provided city.
+Project includes collection view to display hourly temperature for today.
+Future forecasts displayed in a table view.

 ### Installation
-This is a demo app.
-Clone the project then open ```WeatherApp.xcodeproj``` in XCode.
+Clone the project ```git clone https://github.com/emrahu/WeatherApp.git``` then open ```WeatherApp.xcodeproj``` in XCode.

 No 3rd party library or storyboard is used in this project.

 ### Documentation
 To run it, change signing certificate under application's target section.
-Command + R to run
+- Command + R to run
-Command + B to build
+- Command + B to build
-Command + U to run tests
+- Command + U to run tests

-### Feedback
-This weather app is in active development, I welcome your feedback!
-Here is a way to get in touch:
-* [GitHub Issues](https://github.com/emrahu/WeatherApp/issues) - For generally applicable issues and feedback.

 ### Improvements
 * Toggle units